 All sections of Math 152 (other than asynchronous online sections) will have two lecture meetings and one workshop meeting per week.
 The Lecturer presents the course material during the lecture meetings.
 The workshop class is a smaller meeting with a Workshop Instructor (WI), where students engage in group work to solve in-depth problems related to the content delivered in the lectures.
 Workshops typically require students to complete a pre-class assignment, a write-up of their in-class activity results, and a short quiz following the problem-solving session.
 The workshop problems will form the basis for some of the problems that students will encounter on midterm quizzes and on the final exam.

 The required textbook is Thomas' Calculus: Early Transcendentals (15th edition), by Hass, et al. with MyMathLab access code.
 You may use either the hardcover edition or the eBook; they contain exactly the same material.
-Both are available through the Rutgers bookstore.
+Both are available through the Rutgers bookstore, and the eBook can be purchased directly through the course canvas page.

 • The ISBN for the physical textbook with MyMathLab access is 978-0137559756.